We Love Fairs & Sales: Nov. 11

 Christmas fair – Saturday, Nov.
-20, 9 a.m.-3 p.m., West Gorham Union Church, 190 Ossipee Trail, Gorham.
-Craft tables, bake sale with cookies, breads, pies, whoopie pies, baked beans, RADA knives, door swags, raffle for quilt or $100 gift card to Pit Stop Fuel and a basket full of goodies.
+20, 9 a.m. to 3 p.m., West Gorham Union Church, 190 Ossipee Trail, Gorham.
+Craft tables, bake sale with cookies, breads, pies, whoopie pies, baked beans, RADA knives, door swags, raffle for quilt or $100 gift card to Pit Stop Fuel, and a basket full of goodies.
 Lunch available with fish chowder, sandwiches, sweets and drinks.

 Christmas fair – Saturday, Nov.
-20, 9 a.m.-2 p.m., West Cumberland United Methodist Church, corner of Blackstrap and 5 Upper Methodist roads, Cumberland.
-Handicrafts, silent auction, and “the best” cookie walk.
+20, 9 a.m. to 2 p.m., West Cumberland United Methodist Church, corner of Blackstrap and 5 Upper Methodist roads, Cumberland.
+Handicrafts, silent auction and “the best” cookie walk.
 Lunch will be available.

 Christmas fair – Saturday, Dec.
-4, 9 a.m.-3 p.m., North Windham Union Church, 723 Roosevelt Trail.
+4, 9 a.m. to 3 p.m., North Windham Union Church, 723 Roosevelt Trail.
 More than 10 vendors with fine crafts and unique products, baked goods, books, wreaths, plus church fundraising tables.
-Take-out lunch will be available.
+Takeout lunch will be available.

 Christmas marketplace – Saturday, Dec.
-4, 9 a.m.-1 p.m., Bar Mills Community Church, 13 Hermit Thrush Drive, Buxton.
+4, 9 a.m. to 1 p.m., Bar Mills Community Church, 13 Hermit Thrush Drive, Buxton.
 Great selection of fresh greens and a wide variety of baked goods, including cookies, breads, pies and candy.
 Don’t forget to pick up a couple of jars of Wanda’s wonderful homemade pickles; plenty of handcrafted gift ideas for your family, friends and even your pets.

 Christmas fair – Saturday, Dec.
-4, 8 a.m.-3 p.m., Our Lady of Perpetual Help Church, 919 Roosevelt Trail, Windham.
-Hand-knit and hand-sewn items including mittens, scarves and aprons; jewelry; baked goods and a Christmas Shoppe.
+4, 8 a.m. to 3 p.m., Our Lady of Perpetual Help Church, 919 Roosevelt Trail, Windham.
+Hand-knit and hand-sewn items including mittens, scarves and aprons; jewelry; baked goods; and a Christmas Shoppe.

 Comments are not available on this story.